From Sensoji Temple to Tokyo Skytree, Best Things to Do in Asakusa

 5. Asakusa Puzzle Adventure

-Explore Tokyo’s historic Asakusa district in a whole new way with the Asakusa Puzzle Adventure!
+Explore Tokyo’s historic Asakusa district in a whole new way with Asakusa Puzzle Adventure!
 This interactive experience blends sightseeing with puzzle-solving.
 Using a game kit and your smartphone, you’ll uncover hidden gems and iconic landmarks as you solve intriguing puzzles.
 Whether you’re a local or a visitor, it’s a fun and unique way to discover the beauty and history of Asakusa.

 6. Information Centre